bononeer/abstract_data_types/map/README.md

 # ADT Map

 A data structure that stores key-value pairs.
-With a given key, you might get its value in constant time complexity.
-The keys are not sorted and are unique.
+With a given key, you can get its value in constant time complexity, as well as update it or remove it.
+The keys are **not** sorted and are unique.

 For the given interface, the keys for the ADT Map must always be strings (char*), but the values might be of any data type (void*).

-The ADT Map is implemented with open hashing.
-For that reason, `hash.c` needs the interface and implementation of the ADT List.

 ## Operations